Steve DiPaola :: Vancouver

 :: . . . . . . . . ::

 Art Exhibitions (Performance, New Media and Digital Work) (noteworthy shows highlighted)

-- God in Three Persons, a Multimedia performance by The Residents, in collaboration with media artist John Sanborn, Museum of Moden Art, NYC 3 nights, 2020.
+- God in Three Persons, a Multimedia performance by The Residents, in collaboration with media artist John Sanborn, Museum of Modern Art, NYC 3 nights, 2020. press

 - Sanborn commissioned me to create AI-based moving artwork from his video source which highlighted part of the multimedia during the performances.

 - Pareidolia; 2 Channel Video; Surrey Art Gallery, 2019. [gallery] press

 - Programmed: Rules, Codes, and Choreographies in Art; Collaborator (Kraftwerk CG art video – Director Rebecca Allen) to Nam June Paik’s 1989 piece “Fin de Siecle II”, Video installation, 207 television sets with seven video channels, Whitney Museum of Art, New York, New York.
 2018, Invited.

 - Meaning and Abstraction – AI based multi-monitor video work, Gallery of Centre de Design @UQAM, Montreal, 2018.
 Juried.

 - Fractured Perspectives: Movement and Light, Multi -camera and 360 abstract film combining dancers, material and AI, British Computer Society/EVA Gallery, Covent Gardens, London, UK, with Cuykendall, DiPaola, Muntean & Sun,2017.
 Juried.

 - Texture and Flow – AI based Art video ( 6 minutes), Film show at Electronic Literature Organization Conference, Victoria, BC, 2016.
 Juried.